abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 A nice example of a monoid that we covered that is also a group is the set of integers under addition.
 The inverse of each number is its opposite number (positive numbers' inverse are negatives and vice versa).
 The above formula, then, becomes $x + (-x) = 0$

 The study of groups is a field that is much bigger than the theory of monoids (and perhaps bigger than category theory itself).
-And it all started with the what are now called the "symmetry groups" which we will look into in more detail.
+And one of its the biggest branches is the study of the "symmetry groups" which we will look into next.

 Summary
 ---

-The algebraic structures that we saw can be summarized based on the laws that define them in this table.
+But before that, just a quick note - the algebraic structures that we saw can be summarized based on the laws that define them in this table.

 | | Semigroups | Monoids | Groups |
 |---| ---             | ---        |
 |Associativity| X | X | X |
 |Identity| | X | X |
 |Invertability | |  | X |

+And now for the symmetry groups.

 Symmetry groups and group classifications
 ===